-(in millions) 202 1 2020
+(in millions) 2022 2021

-Current portion of deferred employer payroll taxes \$ 42.8 \$ 42.8
+Deferred employer payroll taxes \$ \$ 42.8

-Other ^(a) 30.0 25.8
+Other (a) 27.9 30.0

-Total \$ 72.8 \$ 68.6
+Total \$ 27.9 \$ 72.8

-11 1 11 1 6

-(a) Other includes liabilities related to operating taxes and licenses, employer payroll taxes, real estate taxes, and other immaterial tax liabilities of varying types.
+a) Other includes liabilities related to operating taxes and licenses, employer payroll taxes, real estate taxes, and other immaterial tax liabilities of varying types.

 Under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), the Company deferred payment of certain employer payroll taxes.
-Approximately half of these deferred payments were made in December 2021 and the remaining amount outstanding of \$42.8 million at December 31, 2021 and is classified as current as shown in the table above.
+Approximately half of these deferred payments were paid in December 2021 and the remaining amount was paid in December 2022.